How Car Alarms Work

 Photo courtesy Directed Electronics

-In the previous sections, we looked at the various sensing devices that tell the alarm system's brain when something disturbs the car.
-No matter how advanced these systems are, the alarm system isn't much good if it doesn't set off an effective alarm.
-An alarm system must trigger some response that will deter thieves from stealing your car.
+No matter how advanced these systems are, the alarm isn't much good if it doesn't set off an effective alarm.
+An alarm must trigger some response that will deter thieves from stealing your car.

-As we've seen, a lot of the devices that are already built into your car make for effective alarm signals.
-At the minimum, most car alarm systems will honk the horn and flash the headlights when a sensor indicates an intruder.
-They may also be wired to shut off the ignition starter, cut off the gas supply to the engine or disable the car by other means.
+A lot of the devices that are already built into your car make for effective alarm signals.
+At the minimum, most car alarms will honk the horn and flash the headlights when a sensor indicates an intruder.

 Advertisement

-An advanced alarm system will also include a separate siren that produces a variety of piercing sounds.
+An advanced alarm will also include a separate siren that produces a variety of piercing sounds.
 Making a lot of noise brings attention to the car thief, and many intruders will flee the scene as soon as the alarm blares.
-With some alarm systems, you can program a distinctive pattern of siren noises so you can distinguish the alarm on your car from other alarms.

 Advertisement

-The keychain transmitter from the Sidewinder security system: The transmitter lets you lock the doors, arm and disarm the alarm and set off the siren from outside the car.
+The keychain transmitter from the Sidewinder security system: The transmitter lets you lock the doors, arm and disarm the alarm and use a "panic" button to set off the siren from outside the car.

 Photo courtesy Directed Electronics

-The primary purpose of the keychain transmitter is to give you a way to turn your alarm system on and off.
+The primary purpose of the transmitter in key fobs is to give you a way to turn your alarm system on and off.
 After you've stepped out of your car and closed the door, you can arm the system with the touch of a button; when you return to the car, you can disarm it just as easily.
-In most systems, the brain will flash the lights and tap the horn when you arm and disarm your car.
-This lets you, and anyone in the area, know the alarm system is working.

 Advertisement